 Then magnetic toys are are becoming the ‘in ‘ thing with the new interest in science

 The entire EARTH is one gigantic magnet.
-Its magnetic field is extremely large.
+Its magnetic field is extremely large magnetic hook.
 Just like any other magnet, the Earth has magnetic poles – North and South!
 Earth’s magnetic field actually comes from inside the planet.
 Way down, it’s really hot.
 It’s so hot that the iron is actually a liquid and it is constantly moving around.
 The motion of all that liquid iron is what causes the Earth’s magnetic field.

 Vending machines check each dollar bill as it is inserted into the bill collector.
 A special part of this bill collector tests to make sure the money is magnetic.
 Real bills are minted with ink containing iron and are therefore magnetic.
 If the bill is not magnetic, then it is counterfeit (or fake) money.